 \begin{itemize}[leftmargin=*]

-\item {\textbf{RQ1 (Cross-Version Applicability): To what extent can disclosed exploits be reproduced across versions?} In this RQ, we assess the cross-version applicability by executing exploits across all historical library versions.
-We measure the detection performance against \ding{182} affected version ground truth, and compare the performance with \ding{183} five widely-used vulnerability databases and \ding{184} two SOTA tools.
-Our study reveals that disclosed exploits exhibit potential in cross-version applicability, achieving an 83.0\% recall and a 99.3\% precision, which surpasses the majority of evaluated databases and tools. }
+\item {\textbf{RQ1 (Cross-Version Applicability): To what extent can disclosed exploits be reproduced across versions?} In this RQ, we quantify cross-version applicability by executing disclosed exploits across all historical library versions to identify vulnerable releases.
+We compare the performance against \ding{182} ground truth, \ding{183} five widely-used vulnerability databases, and \ding{184} two SOTA tools.
+Our study reveals that disclosed exploits exhibit potential in cross-version applicability, achieving an 83.0\% recall and a 99.3\% precision. }

-\item {\textbf{RQ2 (Limiting Factors): What are the primary factors limiting the applicability of exploits?} While RQ1 demonstrates the high cross-version applicability of exploits, we observe unexpected exploit behaviors in 2,447 affected versions and 5,538 unaffected versions.
-To understand these inconsistencies, we conduct a systematic analysis of their root causes through a card-sorting process.
-Our results show that breaking changes introduced during library evolution, such as environment requirement changes and library refactoring, constitute the dominant barriers, leading to environment issues or symbol resolution failures.
-In addition, exploit implementation flaws also play a critical role in leading to false negatives, whereas outdated validation logic often causes false alarms in unaffected versions.}
+\item {\textbf{RQ2 (Limiting Factors): What are the primary factors limiting the applicability of exploits?} We observe unexpected exploit behaviors in 2,447 affected versions and 5,538 unaffected versions.
+To understand these inconsistencies, we conduct a systematic analysis of the root causes through a card-sorting process.
+Our results show that breaking changes introduced during evolution, such as library refactoring, constitute the dominant barriers, leading to environment issues or symbol resolution failures.
+In addition, outdated validation logic often causes false alarms.}

-\item {\textbf{RQ3 (Exploit Migration): To what extent can exploits be migrated across versions, and what are the underlying adaptation strategies?} To answer this question, we construct a comprehensive benchmark of migrated exploits by manually adapting failed cases on affected versions identified in RQ2.
-Based on this dataset, we derive a taxonomy of 10 exploit migration strategies that bridge the gap between original exploits and target versions.
-Our empirical results demonstrate the feasibility of exploit migration, showing that 77.1\% (1,885) of the previously failed cases are recoverable, \textbf{elevating the recall of exploit-based assessment to 96.1\%}, resolving 93.9\% of environment-induced failures and 88.6\% of symbol resolution failures. }
+\item {\textbf{RQ3 (Exploit Migration): To what extent and how can exploits be migrated across versions?} We construct a comprehensive benchmark of migrated exploits by manually adapting failed cases on affected versions identified in RQ2.
+Based on this dataset, we derive a taxonomy of 10 exploit migration strategies that increase the recall of exploit-based assessment to 96.1\% and resolve most environmental and symbol resolution failures. }

 \end{itemize}